opengeospatial/omsf-profile/README.md

 ---

-Handling complex feature structure of the O&M XML Implementation (as in OGC 10-025r1) is only possible for many WFS server and client software with a considerable implementation cost, added code complexity and lower performance.
+Handling complex feature structure of the O&M XML Implementation (as in OGC 10-025r1) typically creates a considerable additional implementation cost, added code complexity and lower performance for both server and client software.
 The purpose of this activity is to define simple encodings for the most used O&M Observation types, and thus enable interoperable O&M data exchange between existing software applications, servers and clients limited to using simple (non-complex)
-GML features and/or [GeoJSON](http://geojson.org/).
+GML features and/or GeoJSON.

 ## OMSF Implementation model